dinngo/furucombo-smart-wallet/README.md

 ### Action

-Action is the contract delegate call by Task Executor for the specific contracts or specific operations.
+Action is the contract delegate called by Task Executor for the specific contracts or specific operations.
 Action contracts are in `contracts/actions` folder with `A` prefix on filename.

 ## ![](images/furucombo_smart_wallet.png)